Skip to content

 • If the organization is legally obliged to perform an audit, it has a limited or ordinary audit carried out on the annual financial statement in accordance with legal requirements.

-• If the organization is not legally obliged to perform an audit, it at least has a review carried out in accordance with Swiss auditing standards by EXPERTSuisse.
+• If the organization is not legally obliged to perform an audit, it at least has a review carried out in accordance with Swiss auditing standards by EXPERTsuisse.

 • It appoints a certified auditor or audit expert to perform the audit.

-• Organizations which are not legally obliged to perform an audit and are very small* may also appoint an uncertified auditor, provided said auditor has similar professional qualifications.
+• Organizations which are not legally obliged to perform an audit and are small* may also appoint an uncertified auditor, provided said auditor has similar professional qualifications.

 • The auditor must at least meet legal requirements on independence in order to perform a limited audit.